SirRigby/PROJECT/README.txt

 ~INTRODUCTION:-

- Our a project regarding intergrating different type of basic games using the cpp language and creating a menu based user freindly enviorment for entertainment.
+ Our a project regarding integrating different types of basic games using the cpp language and creating a menu based user friendly environment for entertainment.
- These are games that we have implemented in our source code:- 1.tick tac toe
+ These are the games that we have implemented in our source code:- 1.Tic Tac Toe
-  2.avengers secret wars
+  2.Avengers Secret Wars
-  3.snake water gun
+  3.Snake Water Gun
-  4.truth and dare
+  4.Truth and Dare
-  5.guess the numbers
+  5.Guess the number
-  6.kbc
+  6.KBC
- (taking into consideration that we can add more games to our code just by intergrating their source code with the main code without any prodigous changes)
+ (taking into consideration that we can add more games to our code just by integrating their source code with the main code without any prodigous changes)
- The soul concept of working on a project mentioned to create a menu based user input driven program which can be used for entertainment propose
+ The sole concept of working on a project mentioned to create a menu based user input driven program which can be used for entertainment purposes

- our project uses the following programming concept 1.OOP(OBJECT ORIENTED PROGRAMMING)
+ our project uses the following programming concepts 1.OOP(OBJECT ORIENTED PROGRAMMING)
  2.CPP Language
  3.File handling(for keepping track record of a players activity) 4.Basic knowledge of problem solving

- For the user who wants to user our project does not requires any pre requistic knowledge a person with almost no coding background can go for it and enjoy gaming
+ For the user who wants to user our project does not requires any prerequisite knowledge a person with almost no coding background can go for it and enjoy gaming
  (For black box testing- A person knowing the above mentioned concepts can easily understand our code in background)

 ______________________________________________________________________________________________________________________________________________________________________________________